inkognitro/react-app-tutorial/07-collections.md

 :floppy_disk: [branch 07-collections-1](https://github.com/inkognitro/react-app-tutorial-code/compare/06-form-2...07-collections-1)

 ### 7.4 Create a selection form component
-Before we can profit from the advantages of our `ArrayCollectionProvider` we must create a component which requires a `CollectionProvider` property to work with a collection.
+Before we can benefit from the advantages of our `ArrayCollectionProvider` we must create a component which requires a `CollectionProvider` property to work with a collection.
 I think a dropdown component is a common use case for that.